44. I Am Willing to Accept the Supervision of All

 Xianshang Jinzhong City, Shanxi Province

 Thank You God for Your revelations and enlightenment, which allowed me to realize my satanic nature of arrogance and vileness.
 I see that I am, in fact, a child of the great red dragon and of the archangel.
-God, I vow to seek the truth with diligence and come to a deeper understanding of how the great red dragon’s poison afflicts my nature.
-I vow, more so, to accept the inspection and supervision of other workers and leaders.
+God, I vow to seek the truth with diligence and come to a deeper understanding of the great red dragon’s poison within my nature.
+I vow, more so, to accept the inspection and supervision of other coworkers and leaders.
 I will accept the dealing and pruning of all.
 I shall place myself under the inspection of the entire congregation so I may fulfill my duties conscientiously to comfort Your heart.